Probabilistic Symmetry for Multi-Agent Dynamics: Related Work

 \section{Related Work}

-\paragraph{Trajectory prediction.} Multi-agent trajectory forecasting has been extensively studied, approaches ranged from Kalman filters \cite{kalman1960} to non-linear Gaussian Process Regression models \cite{gaussianprocess}.
+\paragraph{Trajectory Prediction.} Multi-agent trajectory forecasting has been extensively studied, approaches ranged from Kalman filters \citep{kalman1960} to non-linear Gaussian Process Regression models \citep{gaussianprocess}.
 However, these methods either rely on strong assumptions of the dynamics, or do not explicitly model multi-agent interactions.
 We refer readers to \cite{trajpredsurvey} for a comprehensive survey of such methods.
-Advancements in deep learning have allowed flexible modeling of trajectory dynamics \cite{sociallstm, desire, ctsconv, convsocialpooling, sophie, laneGCN, lanegraph, ecco, vectornet, simplex}, but they mostly focused on point estimation without uncertainty.
+Advancements in deep learning have allowed flexible modeling of trajectory dynamics \citep{sociallstm, ctsconv, convsocialpooling, sophie, laneGCN, ecco, vectornet, simplex}, but they focus mainly on point estimation without uncertainty.

-Recent methods have shifted to predicting distributions of future trajectories, capturing the inherent uncertainty.
-There are two main classes of models: (1) \textit{explicitly} via exact likelihood \cite{mfp, multipath,densetnt} and via variational inference \cite{CVAE, trajectron, trajectron++, desire}, or (2) \textit{implicitly} with Generative Adversarial Networks (GANs) \cite{socialgan,liu2019naomi}.
+Recent methods have shifted to predicting distributions of future trajectories, capturing uncertainty in dynamics.
+There are two main categories for probabilistic forecasting: (1) \textit{explicitly} via exact likelihood \citep{mfp, multipath,densetnt} and variational inference \citep{CVAE, trajectron++, desire}, or (2) \textit{implicitly} with Generative Adversarial Networks (GANs) \citep{socialgan,liu2019naomi}.
 Our work falls into the first category where we model the distributions parametrically.
-A parametric model allows us to evaluate the likelihood of any future trajectories, which are useful for downstream planning tasks \cite{multipath, schwarting2018planning}.
+Parametric models allow us to evaluate the likelihood of future trajectories, which are useful for downstream planning tasks \citep{multipath, schwarting2018planning}.

-Despite the development in probabilistic modeling, there is no standard metric for quantifying the prediction uncertainty.
-Negative log likelihood often overfits the distribution \cite{guo2017calibration}, and best-of-n-sample results do not evaluate the full distribution \cite{rethinking}.
+Despite the development in probabilistic modeling, there is no standard metric for quantifying uncertainty of the prediction.
+Negative log likelihood often overfits the distribution \citep{guo2017calibration}, and best-of-n-sample results do not evaluate the full distribution \citep{rethinking}.
 We argue that probabilistic forecasts should accurately reflect the uncertainty in the model predictions.
-We propose a nonparametric metric extending mean interval score \cite{properscoring}.
-Furthermore, by leveraging the internal symmetries of trajectories, our model produces more accurate and calibrated probabilistic forecasts.
+We propose using proper scoring rules such as Energy Score or mean interval score \citep{properscoring} for evaluating probabilistic forecasts.